CGE Student Spotlight: Isabella Hernandez

 Undergraduate students interested in learning more about global issues and demonstrating to employers and graduate schools that they're ready to succeed in a diverse and multicultural word should enroll in the Global Citizenship Certificate.

 Students take a total of four academic courses: one required course and three electives from a list of 500+ liberal studies courses that enhance understanding of global issues and cultures; attend eight intercultural events; and complete one sustained experience.
-GCC students earn a transcript notation, and completion of the Global Citizenship Certificate counts toward one of the requirements for the Garnet and Gold Scholar Society.
+GCC students earn a transcript notation and a physical certificate upon completion.
+They can also add in-demand job skills like intercultural communication and analytical thinking to their resume.